PUM01-2025/PowerFlow/README.md

 ### Linking to PowerFlow

-PowerFlow can also be used in a C++ project by statically linking to the `PowerFlowLib` CMake target.
-The `standalone` directory contains a commented example.
+It is possible to use PowerFlow as a C++ library by statically linking to the `PowerFlowLib` CMake target.
+The `standalone` directory contains an example showing how PowerFlow can be used within a C++ program.

 ## Usage